-The Kenyon Summer Scholars program provides opportunities for students to work in close collaboration with faculty mentors in the social sciences, humanities, and fine arts as full participants in the processes of creating a research plan, executing a research project, and preparing results for presentation in a public forum.
+The Kenyon Summer Scholars program provides opportunities for students to work in close collaboration with faculty mentors to advance their scholarly or creative interests in the social sciences, humanities, and fine arts.
+Students work as full participants in the processes of creating a research plan, executing a research project, and preparing results for presentation in a public forum.

 Summer Scholars working on the Kenyon campus form a special community, with participants coming together for discussions and social activities.

 This program is funded by Kenyon College and a grant from the Beulah Kahler Foundation.
 It is open to students working with faculty members in any department or program in the humanities, social sciences, and fine arts.
 Selections for these competitive awards are made by a committee of faculty members from these disciplines.

 The next proposal due date is February 12, 2024, at midnight.